Skip to main content

 Step 1: Obtain the Complete Medical Record

-• Ancillary records — lab results, pathology reports, radiology reads, EKG strips, fetal monitoring strips
+• Ancillary records including lab results, pathology reports, radiology reads, EKG strips, and fetal monitoring strips

-• Operative reports and anesthesia records — minute-by-minute documentation during procedures
+• Operative reports and anesthesia records, which contain minute-by-minute documentation during procedures

-• Consultation notes — every specialist who weighed in during the patient’s care
+• Consultation notes from every specialist who weighed in during the patient’s care

-• Discharge summaries and transfer records — what was communicated to the next provider
+• Discharge summaries and transfer records showing what was communicated to the next provider

-• Pre-incident records — baseline health status from prior providers
+• Pre-incident records establishing baseline health status from prior providers

 Step 2: Build a Detailed Clinical Chronology